-Cherng Doi is a sure bet when eating in Nimman.
+Cherng Doi is a sure bet when eating in the Nimman neighborhood.
 Located on Suk Kasame Road, off the busy Nimmanhaemin Road, it is an oasis right next to the trendy Nimman area.

-We keep coming back to Cherng Doi for their delightful chicken or Kai Yang Nong Krob served with a unique sour-sweet tamarind sauce.
+The biggest draw to Cherng Doi is for their grilled or roast chicken.
+The chicken or Kai Yang Nong Krob served with an amazing sour-sweet tamarind sauce.

-They also serve an interesting fried papaya salad that is worth trying.
-You also want to get a serving (or two) of their sticky rice, the traditional staple of Isaan or Northeastern cuisine.
+To add to your meal get a serving (or two) of their sticky rice, the traditional staple of northerneastern or Isaan cuisine.

 Address: 2/8 Suk Kasame Rd, Su Thep, Chiang Ma, Chiang Mai

 Hours: Open everyday from 11:00 am to 8:00 pm.
 Closed on Monday’s

 Price: 90 Thai Baht – Approx. $2.40 USD for a plate of roasted chicken